AccountCorrelation/oursCode/README.md

 for any account in a network G (∀a ∈ V ), we project its learned representation vector v to the embedding space of the network G′ using the optimal W*.
 A. a new vector is obtained v′a = W* · va.
-In the representation space of network G′, we then calculate the cosine similarity between vector v′(a) and each embedding vector vi in V ′, and return the top-k similar results as the predicted correlated accounts in G′ of account a in G.
+In the representation space of network G′, we then calculate the cosine similarity between vector v′(a) and each embedding vector v in V′, and return the top-k similar results as the predicted correlated accounts in G′ of account a in G.
 ```

 # True/False positive rate for synthetic datasets